Community Climate Fund - Success Stories

 As a local network, Transition Horsham play a key role in driving climate action within the District.
 This grant assisted with their desire to extend access to a free and mutually supportive sustainable food producing community.
 The funds contributed towards developing a ‘heritage bed’, continuing to support over 25 people in seed circles and also expanding the already successful Seedy Saturday seed swap initiative.

-Upper Beeding Baptist Church: The HUB
+Upper Beeding Baptist Church

 The HUB Beeding Solar Panels